Vegan Breakfast Bowls and More!

 - Divide the potato hash among 4 bowls (don’t forget to fold in the arugula first!) and top with cheese shreds, if using, and the gravy.
 Serve immediately.

 Note: This page contains affiliate links.
-Veggie Primer may earn a commission if you use the links.
-I only recommend items/brands I use and trust.
+I earn a commission if you use the links—it’s how I keep the site ad-free.
+I only recommend items/brands I use or trust, and I appreciate your support.